philippgille/serve/README.md

 Usage of serve:
   -a string
-        Require basic authentication with the given credentials (e.g. -a "alice:secret") -d string
+        Require basic authentication with the given credentials (e.g. -a "alice:secret") -b string
+        Bind to (listen on) a specific interface.
+"0.0.0.0" is for ALL interfaces. "localhost" disables access from other devices. (default "0.0.0.0")
+  -d string
         The directory of static files to host (default ".")
   -h    Print the usage